Most recently updated on May 2, 2022

 The film points out the stark differences between U.S. and Chinese employees.
 It also notes that when the Fuyao plant opened, there was an expectation of 10,000 new good-paying jobs.
 The factory employs 2,000 U.S. workers and 200 Chinese employees with automation replacing many workers.
 The average wage is $14 per hour.

 Dayton was in the national spotlight in August 2019 when a 24-year-old gunman opened fire with an AR-15-style assault rifle and killed 9 people in 32 seconds.
 He was shot dead by police officers.
 In the weeks following the murder spree, Dayton Mayor Nan Whaley became a national voice for gun control laws.
 Whaley has said she wouldn’t seek a third term as mayor.
-She did announce this spring that she is running for Ohio governor.
+She did announce in spring 2021 that she is running for Ohio governor.